 A handful of users online have claimed to be able to pair AirPods without a USB receiver, but we were unable to replicate this — and the overwhelming majority of users are in agreement.
 Unless a patch rolls out that circumvents this, you must have a USB receiver to pair Bluetooth headphones to a PS4.

 Pairing AirPods to the receiver

 Once you’ve got your receiver, plug it into the PS4.
 Depending on the dongle you have, it may have some sort of light on it to indicate it’s turned on.
-There should be a sync button on it, so press it and then open up your AirPod case and press the button on the back of it to get the two paired.
-Some USB dongles will have a flashing light to indicate that it’s syncing, which will stop after it’s properly synced.
-If you’ve got an AUX 3.5mm plug (like the one that comes with the Game3Gear dongle, listed above), insert it into your controller now.
+There should be a sync button on it: Press it, then open up your AirPods case and press the button on the back of it to get the two paired.
+Some USB dongles will have a flashing light to indicate that they’re syncing, which will stop after they’re properly synced.
+If you have an AUX 3.5mm plug (like the one that comes with the Game3Gear dongle listed above), insert it into your controller now.

-After the AirPods and receiver are paired, head to Settings within your PS4, followed by Devices, and then Audio Devices.
+After the AirPods and receiver are paired, head to Settings> Devices> Audio Devices on your PS4.
 From here, go to Input Devices and make sure it’s set to Headset Connected to Controller.
 The Output Device should be set to USB Headphones (USB Audio Device).
-Finally, make sure you set the output to Headphones to All Audio, if you’d like.
+Finally, make sure you set the output to Headphones and select All Audio.
 You’ll now be able to use AirPods with your PS4.